-If you have brought home a kitten from a rescue shelter, it can be difficult to determine the kitten’s exact lineage, and you may be wondering whether it will be long-haired or short-haired.
-Often, the shelter may know the mother but the father may be a mystery.
-In this case, even if the mother is long-haired, there is no guarantee that her kittens will be the same, as the father’s genetics play a part too.
+If you bring home a kitten from a rescue shelter, it can be challenging to determine the kitten’s exact lineage, and you may be wondering whether it will be long-haired or short-haired.
+Often, the shelter may know the mother, but the father may be a mystery.
+In that case, even if the mother is long-haired, there is no guarantee that her kittens will be the same, as the father’s genetics play a part too.

 The simplest method of determining whether your cat will have a long or short coat is by their genetics.
-If the kitten’s mother is long-haired, chances are high that some of her kittens will be long-haired too, even when fathered by a short-haired male.
-Some may have a medium-length coat and others a short-haired coat, but the genetics of the mother will definitely cause long or medium-length hair in most of the kittens, especially if she is a purebred, long-haired cat like a Persian.
+If the kitten’s mother is long-haired, chances are high that some of her kittens will be long-haired, even when fathered by a short-haired male.
+Some may have medium-length coats, and others a short-haired coat, but the mother’s genetics will cause long or medium-length hair in most of the kittens, especially if she is a purebred, long-haired cat like a Persian.

 Another physical trait to look for is the appearance of any markings.
-Long-haired cats commonly have smokey, swirling, or tortoiseshell patterns in their fur, though this is not always the case.
-If your cat has these patterns and the aforementioned traits, they are likely to have long hair.
-Kittens with smooth and shiny hair as opposed to fluffy, thick hair will most likely be short-haired.
+Long-haired cats commonly have smokey, swirling, or tortoiseshell patterns in their fur, though that is not always true.
+If your cat has these patterns and the aforementioned traits, they will likely have long hair.
+Kittens with smooth and shiny hair, as opposed to fluffy, thick hair, will most likely be short-haired.

-If possible, it’s best to wait till a kitten is around 10–12 weeks before adopting them.
-This way, they will all have the signs of whether they’ll be long or short-haired.
+It’s best to wait until a kitten is around 10–12 weeks before adopting them.
+That way, they will display the signs of whether they’ll be long or short-haired.

 Most kittens look the same up to around 8 weeks, and it can be difficult to tell what their coat length will be.
-However, after this point, they will begin to show a few signs that will make it easier to predict whether they’ll be short or long-haired—namely, a fluffy tail, ear tufts, and tufts of hair between the toes.
-Finding out as much information as you can about the parent breeds will also help you predict their coat more accurately.
+However, after that point, they will begin to show signs that will make it easier to predict whether they’ll be short or long-haired—namely, a fluffy tail, ear tufts, and hair between the toes.
+Finding as much information as possible about the parent breeds will also help you predict their coat more accurately.